-- The item/service is available only from one source. - The public exigency or emergency for the requirement will not permit a delay resulting from competitive solicitation. - The COPS Office authorizes noncompetitive proposals in response to a written request from the recipient. - Competition is determined inadequate after solicitation of a number of sources.
+- Competition is determined inadequate after solicitation of a number of sources. - The COPS Office authorizes noncompetitive proposals in response to a written request from the recipient. - The item/service is available only from one source. - The public exigency or emergency for the requirement will not permit a delay resulting from competitive solicitation.

-The COPS Office will review your request and the supporting information that you provide and will make a determination as to whether or not an exception can be granted to the general rule regarding competition.
-If submitting a sole source justification request to the COPS Office, please use the format described in the section "Procurement Process."
+The COPS Office will review your request and the supporting information that you provide and will make a determination as to whether or not an exception can be made to the general rule regarding competition.
+If submitting a sole source justification request to the COPS Office, please use the format described in the "Sole Source Justification fact sheet" in appendices of this manual.